Hi, I’m Skyler and I own Redemption Dog Training in Aztec, New Mexico.

 Whether it’s with aggression, fear, obedience, or just boredom, I am here to help you.

-Mostly deaf and a little blind, but still very spunky.
+She was mostly deaf and a little blind, but still very spunky.

-She hasn’t bitten anyone in many, many years.
+And she hadn’t bitten anyone in many, many years.